 What I really like about Nuna is that their products are made in an eco-friendly and ISO-certified factory and consists of quality materials.
 They try eliminate the use of toxic chemicals as much as possible.
 Being made by an European company is also a plus.
 You will be surprised, but many parents want to buy ONLY European strollers.
 It’s their main criteria when shopping for a stroller!

-I also think that it got some pretty serious competition like Baby Jogger Zip and Mamas&Papas Armadillo.
-It retail for around $249 and comes in five different colors.
-There is no cup holder.
+I also think that it got some pretty serious competition like Babyzen Yoyo+ Plus and Mamas&Papas Armadillo.
+It retail for around $249 and comes in three different colors.
+You can also get it as a travel system with Nuna Pipa car seat for around $399.
+There is no cup holder included.

--Medium size canopy.
-The canopy is OK size.
-It also has a very small pop-out sunvisor that definitely could be larger.
-Why even put a sunvisor it’s so small.
-There is a small peekaboo window located on the back of the seat instead of the canopy for some reason.
+-Great canopy.
+The medium size canopy comes with a pop-out sunvisor and a large so called “dream drape” that provides full coverage.
+The dream drape is lightweight and can be zipped away when not needed.
+There is also a small peekaboo window located on the back of the seat instead of the canopy for some reason.
 You will need to really bend down to see your child.
-I would like to see a large dark mesh peekaboo window on the top of the canopy with a magnetic closure.
+I would like to see a large dark mesh peekaboo window with a magnetic closure at the top of the canopy instead.

 -Adjustable 5 point harness.
 It has an adjustable padded 5 point harness that turns into 3 point harness.
 The buckle is not too hard to unlock.
 The only thing I didn’t like about it is that the shoulder straps don’t stay attached to the waist straps when you unlock the buckle, so you are stuck with a puzzle piece that you need to put together every time.

 -Adjustable leg rest.
 The leg rest has two positions: up and down.